bonigarcia/webdrivermanager-basic/README.md

 ## Usage

-In order to use WebDriverManager from tests in a Maven project, you need to add the following dependency in your `pom.xml` (Java 8 or upper required):
+In order to use WebDriverManager from tests in a Maven project, you need to add the following dependency in your `pom.xml`:

 ```xml
 <dependency>